Q 1: What is a supervised food allergen challenge?

-- If more than 1 child in a family is being challenged on the same day it is recommended that each child has a parent or other carer with them.
+- If more than one child in a family is being challenged on the same day it is recommended that each child has a parent or other carer with them.

-Information for people with food allergies, including general information about food allergy and dietary avoidance for food allergens (diet sheets) are available free of charge on the ASCIA website: www.allergy.org.au/patients/food-allergy
+- General information about food allergy and dietary avoidance for food allergens (diet sheets) www.allergy.org.au/patients/food-allergy

 ASCIA is the peak professional body for clinical immunology/allergy specialists in Australia and New Zealand

 Postal address: PO Box 450 Balgowlah NSW 2093 Australia